hason-contributions/shopsys/docs/upgrade/UPGRADE-unreleased.md

     - stop using the deprecated method `\Shopsys\FrameworkBundle\Model\Pricing\PriceCalculation::getVatCoefficientByPercent()`, use `PriceCalculation::getVatAmountByPriceWithVat()` for VAT calculation instead
     - if you want to customize the VAT calculation (eg. revert it back to the previous implementation), extend the service `@Shopsys\FrameworkBundle\Model\Pricing\PriceCalculation` and override the method `getVatAmountByPriceWithVat()`
     - if you created new tests regarding the price calculation they might start failing after the upgrade - in such case, please see the new VAT calculation and change the tests expectations accordingly
+- use aliases of index and build version in index name for better usage when deploying
+    - use method `ElasticsearchStructureManager::getAliasName` instead of `ElasticsearchStructureManager::getIndexName` when calling a query to elasticSearch in order to always target the right index
+        - fix test `FilterQueryTest::createFilter`
+        ```diff
+        -   $elasticSearchIndexName = $elasticSearchStructureManager->getIndexName(1, self::ELASTICSEARCH_INDEX);
+        +   $elasticSearchIndexName = $elasticSearchStructureManager->getAliasName(1, self::ELASTICSEARCH_INDEX);
+        ```
+    - run `php phing product-search-recreate-structure` to generate new indexes with aliases
+    - delete your old indexes in elasticsearch
+    - fix test `ProductSearchExportRepositoryTest::getExpectedStructureForRepository`
+        ```diff
+        -   shortDescription
+        +   short_description
+        ```
+    - use method `ElasticsearchStructureManager::deleteIndex` instead of `ElasticsearchStructureManager::deleteNotUsedIndexes` as it was deprecated
+    - if you have extended `ElasticsearchStructureManager` in `services.yml` you'll need call `setBuildVersion` and to send build version to it
+        ```diff
+          Shopsys\FrameworkBundle\Component\Elasticsearch\ElasticsearchStructureManager:
+              arguments:
+                  - '%shopsys.elasticsearch.structure_dir%'
+                  - '%env(ELASTIC_SEARCH_INDEX_PREFIX)%'
+        +     calls:
+        +         - method: setBuildVersion
+        +           arguments:
+        +               - '%build-version%'
+        ```

 ### Configuration
 - update `phpstan.neon` with following change to skip phpstan error ([#1086](https://github.com/shopsys/shopsys/pull/1086))